Terms We Use

 Respondent

-A person who starts an appeal at the WSIAT is called the appellant.
-The other person or people involved in the appeal are called respondents.
+A respondent is the person who replies to an appeal at the WSIAT.
 For example, when a worker starts an appeal, the employer is usually the respondent.
-When an employer starts an appeal, the worker is usually the respondent.

 Submissions

-Presenting arguments on law, a policy or facts about a case, either in person or in writing to a decision-maker.
+Submissions are oral or written statements on law, policy or facts about a case, made in person or in writing to an adjudicator.

 Time Extension